UN eyes further drawdown of Darfur peacekeeping mission - AFP

 The Security Council agreed last year to trim the UNAMID mission - once among the biggest and costliest of all peace operations -- as the United States pressed for budget cuts to peacekeeping.

-UN peacekeeping chief Jean-Pierre Lacroix said the latest plan calls for the number of troops to be reduced from 8,735 to 4,050 by June 2019 while cutting the police force to 1,870 from its current level of 2,500.
+UN peacekeeping chief Jean-Pierre Lacroix told the council that the number of troops will be cut from 8,735 to 4,050 by June 2019 while the police presence will be reduced to 1,870 from its current level of 2,500.

 "The situation in Darfur has changed dramatically for the better since the height of the conflict," Lacroix told the council.